Cookie Run: Kingdom: Burnt Cheese Cookie Build – Toppings & Beascuits

 • Cooldown as the best utility follow-up

-• HP as a very solid secondary survivability stat
+• HP as a solid secondary survivability stat

 • ATK only as a bonus, not the reason you keep a piece

-If you are deciding between a topping piece with flashy ATK and one with safer DMG Resist, the defensive piece is usually the right call on Burnt Cheese.
-This is especially true in Arena, where the opening clash is often brutal and frontliners get tested immediately.
+If you are choosing between a Topping with flashy ATK and one with safer DMG Resist, take the defensive piece.
+This is especially true in Arena, where the opening clash is brutal and frontliners get tested immediately.
+Do not overvalue his damage just because he has decent attack power — it is real, but it is secondary.
+Tank-first wins.

 When full Solid Almond is best